kris701/P8/P8/Data/readme.md

       -> SwedishLeaf_TEST.tsv
       -> SwedishLeaf_TRAIN.tsv
 ```
-All folders added in here ignored by git!
+All folders added in here ignored by git, so dont worry about anything you put in here.